janelia-flyem/dvid/README.md

     % make test

-You could generate a dvid executable with a built-in web client, appended to the executable binary and used by dvid's web server during operation:

-    % make dvid

-For development, I suggest just doing "make dvid" and specifying your choice of web client using "-webclient":
+Specifying your choice of [web client](http://github.com/janelia-flyem/dvid-webclient) using "-webclient":

     % dvid -webclient=/path/to/dvid-webclient -datastore=/path/to/datastore/dir serve

-You can then modify the web client code and simply refresh the browser.
+You can then modify the web client code and refresh the browser to see the changes.

 ## Simple Example